 Weinstein goes on to explain that words and phrases are defined not by simply what one finds in the dictionary, but by two attributes: the factual content and the emotional content.

 Russell conjugation illustrates that the opinions we hold are not based on objective facts or rooted in conclusions reached through rational discourse.
-We form our own subjective interpretations when reacting to facts and figures because we unconsciously make decisions that appeal to our emotions, rather than our intellect.
+Instead, we form our own subjective interpretations when reacting to facts and figures.
+The reason being is because we unconsciously make decisions that appeal to our emotions, rather than our intellect.

 Meanings reside in the brain – it’s individuals who give meanings to words.
 As time goes by, people update their meanings, create entirely new ones, or appropriate them to suit their agenda.

 Weinstein uses the example of “death tax” and “estate tax.”
 Both convey the same meaning, but it’s been found that people are more likely to support such a tax when it is preceded with the word “estate” instead of “death.”